Elgg/Elgg/mod/ckeditor/README.md

 Configuration options
 ----------------------
-CKEditor configuration is set in the view js/ckeditor.
-The configuration object is elgg.ckeditor.config.
-A plugin can modify the configuration object by registering a function to run before the ckeditor.init function on the 'init', 'system' hook.
+CKEditor configuration defines toolbar options and skinning.
+A plugin can modify the configuration object by extending (appending to) the view js/elgg/ckeditor/config and rendering JavaScript code to alter the local variable "config".

-This is where toolbar options and the skin are set.
+The view output will be added to the view js/ckeditor.

+See http://docs.ckeditor.com/#!/api/CKEDITOR.config for options documentation.

 Content CSS
 ------------